 Champagne taste on a beer budget

 The XRH07 is engineered and made in Japan.
 It is most certainly a high end tool.
-I have no way to prove it but its like the product managers and engineers were told to make the best SDS max rotary hammer on the planet.
+I have no way to prove it but it is almost like the product managers and engineers were told to make the best SDS max rotary hammer on the planet.
 Whether that was stated or not we may never know.
 What I can tell you is that is exactly what they did.

 More Power!
 AARRGGHH AARRGGHH AARRGGHH !